-Suitable fuels:- Your stove is tested to burn wood or registered smokeless briquetted fuel or similar.
+Suitable fuels:- Your stove is tested to burn wood.
 Wood briquettes can also be burnt but special notice should be taken of the fuel weight.
 For a full list of suitable fuels, check with the official solid fuels approvals body, HETAS or Solid Fuel Association.
-Do not overload the stove as this can cause excessive heat and damage the stove (see table on page 7).
+Do not overload the stove as this can cause excessive heat and damage the stove (see table on page 6).